sbt/sbt/src/sphinx/Detailed-Topics/Testing.rst

 ======

 By default, logging is buffered for each test source file until all tests for that file complete.
-This can be disabled with:
+This can be disabled by setting :key:`logBuffered`:

 ::